TASRobotics/RaidZero-Outreach-Swerve-Docs/source/Docs/Prerequisites/0-Hardware.rst

 Conclusion
 **********

-As shown above, there are numerous ways you can create your custom swerve, all of which have their advantages and disadvantages.
+As shown above, there are numerous ways to customize your swerve, all of which have their advantages and disadvantages.
 In the end, it all comes down to how much time and money you are willing to spend on your swerve.